 What This Means for Non-Technical Users

 Don’t automatically upgrade to the newest model.
-For basic SEO tasks like writing titles, meta descriptions, and content outlines, older models like GPT-4o or Claude 3.5 Sonnet may actually work better than the latest releases.
+For basic SEO tasks like writing titles and meta descriptions, older models like OpenAI’s GPT-4o or Anthropic’s Claude 3.5 Sonnet may actually work better than the latest releases.

 Test before you trust.
 If you’re using AI for SEO, compare outputs from different models on the same task.
 You might be surprised which one gives better results.

 Use contextual containers.
-Tools like Custom GPTs, Claude Projects, and Gemini Gems let you give the AI persistent context about your brand, audience, and style.
+Tools like Custom GPTs in ChatGPT, Claude Projects in Anthropic’s platform, and Google’s Gemini Gems let you give the AI persistent context about your brand, audience, and style.
 This helps newer models perform better because they have the background information they expect.

 The Bigger Picture

-The companies building these models are optimizing for the flashiest capabilities (reasoning, coding, autonomous agents) because that’s what generates headlines.
-Boring but useful tasks like writing a good meta description aren’t the priority.
+The companies building these models are optimizing for the flashiest capabilities (reasoning, coding, autonomous agents) because that’s what generates headlines and investment.
+Useful but unglamorous tasks like writing a good meta description aren’t the priority.

 That’s fine.
 It just means you need to be thoughtful about which tool you use for which job.